probot/probot.github.io/CONTRIBUTING.md

 - https://somewebsite.com/your-screenshot.png
 author: your-github-handle
 repository: where your code is located (ie behaviorbot/welcome)
-# Choose one or more of the below listed topics that you think describes what your app does
-topics:
-- administration
-- code-review
-- community-management
-- licensing
-- project-management

 # All other stats fields you see on the website, will be grabbed as real data, such as organizations, installations, and stars.
 ---